What Causes Odour in Piggery Farms?

 Methods for Odour and Pollution Control in Piggery Farms

-Pig Waste Management: Piggery Odour Control is only possible if the pig waste management strategy is properly developed and implemented.
+There are various practical traditional methods that help in piggery odour control of the farm: Pig Waste Management: Piggery Odour Control is only possible if the pig waste management strategy is properly developed and implemented.
 The pig waste should be collected and dumped in a closed area to minimise the methane gas emission.
-The best ways to do it are as follows:
+The best ways to do it are as follows:- The pig manure should be collected and removed daily.

 - Should be kept in airtight drums.